kidem42/Tg_bot_receipt_recognition/README.md

 - The bot will confirm that your note has been added with a "✅ Note added successfully to the receipt!" message
 - All files are stored in your Google Drive, and receipt data is recorded in Google Sheets
 - Notes can be added up to 14 days after uploading a receipt

+## Technical Details

+### UUID-based Record Tracking

+The system uses universally unique identifiers (UUIDs) to track receipt records:

+1. **Record Creation**:
+   - When a new receipt is processed, a UUID is generated and stored in a hidden "RecordId" column
+   - The UUID, along with spreadsheet and sheet IDs, is returned to the bot
+   - This information is stored in the receipt_messages.json tracking file

+2. **Note Addition**:
+   - When a user replies to add a note, the system retrieves the UUID from tracking data
+   - The note is added to the correct record by searching for its UUID
+   - This ensures notes are added to the right receipt even if rows have shifted

+3. **Benefits**:
+   - Solves the problem of row shifting when new records are added at the top
+   - Ensures data integrity across multiple user groups
+   - Provides backward compatibility with existing records

 ## Security